-Altona and the Municipality of Rhineland each has an emergency management team to respond to the needs of their respective communities during any major crisis.
-These three committees have agreed to support each other with available resources and respite during extended emergency operations.
+Altona and the Municipality of Rhineland each have an emergency management team to respond to the needs of their respective communities during any major crisis.
+These committees have agreed to support each other with available resources and respite during extended emergency operations.

 Priorities in a community emergency are as follows: